At ITF, selected Thespians who are 2018 graduates can audition for more than $12,000 in scholarships offered by the International Thespian Society.

 Audition time assignment

-Auditioners arriving on campus should report to the Auditions table in the Lied Center Lobby to schedule their audition date and time.
+Auditioners arriving on campus should report to the Auditions Table in the Howell Theatre / Temple Building to schedule their audition date and time (previous years signup were in the Lied Center Lobby so be sure to go to the right place).
 Thespian scholarship auditions will take place at the following times:

 Performance auditions: Tuesday - Thursday, 1:30 - 6:00pm.